Skip to content

 • they are under repair or renovation

-A unit is considered vacant if, at the time of the survey, it is physically unoccupied and available for immediate rental.
+Vacancy: A unit is considered vacant if, at the time of the survey, it is physically unoccupied and available for immediate rental.

-Accessible design is the development of products and environments that meet a range of the population’s needs.
+Accessibility features: Accessible design is the development of products and environments that meet a range of the population’s needs.
 Accessible design products address the needs of people with mobility or cognitive disabilities as well as the general population.
 Respondents are asked to indicate all accessibility features of their building’s units and common areas.

-Respondents are asked when the last time a Building Condition Assessment (BCA) or a Facility Condition Index (FCI) was undertaken by a certified professional.
+Building condition and repair type: We ask respondents when the last time a Building Condition Assessment (BCA) or a Facility Condition Index (FCI) was undertaken by a certified professional.
 Respondents are then asked, based on their most recent estimate, what the overall condition of their building is.
-They are also asked what major repairs and/or replacements are needed in the next 5 years.
+We also ask what major repairs and/or replacements are needed in the next 5 years.

 Data reliability measures